KaGaSi/project/InputFiles.md

 =====

-Bonds for each molecule type are specified in `FIELD`, but they can be read from a different type if required.
+Bonds for each molecule type are specified in `FIELD`, but they can be read from a different file if required.

 The file with molecule bonds must contain name of the molecule type (same as in `FIELD`) followed by number of bonds on the next line and on every